BNSF train engineers offered paid sick time and better schedules in new deal

 BNSF and the Brotherhood of Locomotive Engineers and Trainmen union said engineers will get more predictable schedules and the ability to take sick time off without being penalized under the Fort Worth-Texas based railroad’s strict attendance policy.

 The major freight railroads have made a great deal of progress on the sick time issue since workers’ quality of life concerns pushed the industry to the brink of a strike last year before Congress forced the unions to accept a contract.
-More than 77% of all rail workers have now been promised sick time.
+More than 77% of all those workers have now been promised sick time.
 The railroads refused to add sick time to last year’s deal that included 24% raises and $5,000 in bonuses.

 BNSF engineers will get five days of paid sick leave and be permitted to convert three other leave days into sick time each year.
 That’s better than most other deals rail workers have made that provide for up to seven days of sick time through a combination of paid days and existing leave days.
 In all these deals, railroads promised to pay workers for any unused sick time at the end of each year.